 The ball hits high on the side of the goal box and rebounds into the goal.
-Goal - the entire ball did pass through the plane of the goal mouth a.
-At any time the Umpire sounds the whistle, the ball is dead and no further play may be made by any player.
-Play is resumed by a free hit or a bowl-in as specified elsewhere in these Rules. (see Rules 8 and 9)
+Goal - the entire ball did pass through the plane of the goal mouth

 The ball hits the top piece of the goal and bounces out or back into the arena.
 No goal - the entire ball did not pass through the plane of the goal mouth.